Name and place of business

 The Academy shall in each year hold an Annual General Meeting in addition to any other meetings in that year and shall specify the meeting as such in the Notices convening it.
 Not more than eighteen months shall elapse between the date of one Annual General Meeting of the Academy and the date of the next.

-An Extraordinary General Meeting shall be convened by the Secretary General on receipt of a requisition in writing clearly outlining the purpose of the Extraordinary General Meeting from the EC or 50% (fifty per cent) plus one of the Board or 1/5 (one fifth) of the membership of the Academy.
+An Extraordinary General Meeting shall be convened by the Secretary General on receipt of a requisition in writing clearly outlining the purpose of the Extraordinary General Meeting from the Executive Committee or 50% (fifty per cent) plus one of the Board or 1/5 (one fifth) of the membership with voting right of the Academy.

 Extraordinary General Meetings may take place immediately after any Annual General Meeting.